 As a combination of property insurance and liability insurance, business owner’s policies (BOP) are relatively comprehensive.
 A BOP covers legal fees if a third-party has filed a claim against you, and it can also cover the medical bills of individuals injured because of your business.
 This is especially important if clients or customers frequent your office (even if it’s your home office) or if you are in a high-risk occupation.

-A business owner’s policy can also cover repair bills for property damage.
+A business owner’s policy can also cover repair bills for property damage with the right coverages.
 It can be used if your office building is damaged by fire or theft, or if you experience a loss of income because of property damage.
 It’s a wide-ranging coverage option for small businesses.

 If your employees become injured or ill because of an occupational hazard or accident on the job, workers’ comp helps cover their medical care.
 It can also be used for their disability benefits, their lost wages, or legal fees you or your business may incur.
 It is required for businesses in some states, and it is important even if you only work with independent contractors.

 Self-employed individuals who have employees or work with independent contractors should have a workers’ compensation policy.
 Even independent contractors, in some cases, can be considered “employees” under some state laws.
 It all depends on the nature of the work / individual job.
 As a self-employed business owner, you may still be liable for the work of contracted labor and employees, in some cases.